-In recent decades, the global demand for seafood has surged, driven by population growth and rising 25 per capita consumption (OECD, 2014; Cowley and Coulon, 2016; Bellmann et al., 2016; FAO, 2024).
-26 27 The development in developed countries is mainly driven by improved living standards, which has increased attention to healthy food choices and fish protein.
-As a result, marine fisheries production 28 hit a historic high of 86 million tonnes in 1996, and has stagnated or even slowly declined since, at 29 least partially because of overfishing and human impacts on ocean productivity.
-Meanwhile, the 30 relative contribution of marine-caught products to human food has decreased globally from around 31 8.4 percent of animal protein intakes on average in the 1990s to about 5.5 percent in 2022 (FAO, 32 33 2024).
-While we consume twice as much aquatic food overall as 50 years ago, this increase is driven 34 mostly by the rapid growth of aquaculture and masks the fisheries crisis observed in many countries (Crona et al., 2016), including some regions where fisheries still significantly contribute to human 35 36 protein consumption, notably in Asia and Africa.
-Globally, the fishing industry is facing unprecedented challenges, with growing concerns over the depletion of marine resources, the 37 degradation of ecosystems, and the economic well-being of fishing communities.
-In particular, the 38 proportion of stocks being fished at biologically unsustainable levels, among those stocks for which 39 that information exists, has increased from 10.0 percent in 1974 to 37.7 percent in 2021 (FAO, 2024).
-40 The concept of sustainable fishing encompasses a holistic approach that strives to balance 41 environmental, social, and economic considerations in fisheries management (Pikitich et al., 2004, 42 Brčić et al., 2018).
-Sustainable fishing products are derived from fisheries operations that adhere to 43 principles guaranteeing the responsible use of marine resources while minimising environmental 44 impact (among which habitat degradation and adverse effects on sensitive species), thereby 45 contributing to the long-term well-being of coastal communities.
-The ecological sustainability of 46 fishing practices is inherently a two-fold issue, consisting of: 47 a) Conserving the Harvested Fish Stocks - this aspect focuses on ensuring that fish populations targeted by commercial fisheries are maintained at sustainable levels.
-It is essential to allow these populations to replenish, thereby ensuring that fishing remains a viable activity for future generations. b) Conserving the Broader Marine Biodiversity - beyond managing target fish stocks, it is crucial to protect the diverse array of species and habitats that constitute marine ecosystems.
-The health of this broader biodiversity is vital for the survival of commercial fish stocks, as these ecosystems provide essential services such as food, shelter, and breeding grounds.
+^m Estonian Marine Institute, University of Tartu, Tallinn, EE-12618, Estonia standards, which has increased attention to healthy food choices and fish protein.
+As a result, marine fisheries production hit a historic high of 86 million tonnes in 1996, and has stagnated or even slowly declined since, at least partially because of overfishing and human impacts on ocean productivity (FAO, 2024).
+Meanwhile, the relative contribution of marine-caught products to human food has decreased globally from around 8.4 percent of animal protein intakes on average in the 1990s to about 5.5 percent in 2022 (FAO, 2024).
+While we consume twice as much aquatic food overall as 50 years ago, this increase is driven mostly by the rapid growth of aquaculture and masks the fisheries crisis observed in many countries (Crona et al., 2016), including some regions where fisheries still significantly contribute to human protein consumption, notably in Asia and Africa.
+Globally, the fishing industry is facing unprecedented challenges, with growing concerns over the depletion of marine resources, the degradation of ecosystems, and the economic well-being of fishing communities.
+In particular, the proportion of stocks being fished at biologically unsustainable levels, among those stocks for which that information exists, has increased from 10.0 percent in 1974 to 37.7 percent in 2021 (FAO, 2024).